kleric/MabiMart/readme.md

 MabiMart is built on top of Laravel (PHP Framework) backend and Bootstrap frontend.
 So far it's been tons of fun to develop, and hopefully it'll be really useful!

-## Credit
-This site is currently being developed by Jemmin Chang and Clark Chen.

 ## Contributing
 Honestly, just try to keep code clean, simple, and logical.
 If some parts of the code may be difficult to understand or read, add comments.
 If you're stuck with a merge conflict, and you're not sure how to resolve it, just ask.